Jonathan Garcia: Sporting career

 The following day, Garcia skated in the 1000-meter event, where he was given "no chance" to qualify by many commentators.
 Garcia, however, turned in a career-best 1:07.95 and moved into fourth place with several skaters remaining.
 No one who came after Garcia bettered his time, allowing him to qualify for the Olympics.
 "I was definitely doing some praying after my race," he said.
 "Not to sound weird or cocky, but I kind of feel like I already made the team yesterday."
 After qualifying, he skated a celebratory lap holding the timing transponders above his head "[you] might as well be able to make fun of yourself," he commented.

-Garcia is coached by Ryan Shimabukuro.
-He currently competes in the 500-meter, 1000-meter, and 1500-meter long track events.
+Garcia was coached by Ryan Shimabukuro.
+He competed in the 500-meter, 1000-meter, and 1500-meter-long track events.
 He lists his turns as his greatest speed skating strength.

+Ice hockey coaching career

+On January 12, 2026, Garcia was hired as an assistant skating coach by the Pittsburgh Penguins.

 Personal life

 As of 2013, Garcia lives in Salt Lake City.
 When he is not speed skating, he plays soccer competitively.
 Garcia lists listening to music and playing guitar as his favorite hobbies.
 He calls Michael Jordan his greatest influence.